James Frederick Palmer: Early life

-Palmer was born in Great Torrington, Devonshire, England, the fourth son of the Rev. John Palmer (a nephew of Sir Joshua Reynolds), and his wife Jane, a daughter of William Johnson.
+Palmer was born in Great Torrington, Devonshire, England, the fourth son of the Rev. John Palmer (1752–1827) (a nephew of Sir Joshua Reynolds), and his wife Jane (1772–1843), a daughter of William Johnson.
 He was trained in medicine, practised in London, and was surgeon at St Thomas's hospital.
 In 1824 he became a house surgeon at St George's Hospital (M.A.C.S., 1826).
-In 1835-37 he edited a four-volume edition of the Works of John Hunter, the anatomist.
-He also supplied the glossary to A Dialogue in the Devonshire Dialect (In Three Parts), published in 1837, an abbreviated version of the original manuscript published as A Devonshire Dialogue in Four Parts written by his grandmother in the mid-eighteenth century.
+In 1835–37 he edited a four-volume edition of the Works of John Hunter, the anatomist.
+He also supplied the glossary to A Dialogue in the Devonshire Dialect (In Three Parts), published in 1837, an abbreviated version of original manuscript published as A Devonshire Dialogue in Four Parts written by his grandmother Mary Palmer in the mid-eighteenth century.

 On 21 November 1831 Palmer married Isabella, third daughter of Dr John Gunning, C.B., who was inspector-general of hospitals at the time.
 After failing to secure two surgical appointments, Palmer migrated to Melbourne, arriving at the end of September 1840, and in addition to practising his profession, was proprietor of a cordial manufactory and later, a wine merchant.